Introduction

 - Graph the numbers to see the growth of the series.

-Here is a simple function to verify whether a number is hendecagonal:
+Here is a basic function to check if a number is in the hendecagonal sequence:

 #include <iostream>